Skip to main content

 4 mentions Positive Neutral Negative

-The game features a commitment to no DLC or microtransactions, with the developer promising ongoing support and improvements until their next project.
+The game features a commitment to no DLC or microtransactions, with the developer promising ongoing support and improvements until their next release.
 However, some players feel that the advertising has raised expectations that have not yet been met.

 • “There will never be any DLC or microtransactions, and from past experience, I can tell you the developer will support and improve it until the moment his next game comes out.”